-Due to the COVID-19 Pandemic, the Canada SROP will be operated remotely in Summer 2021.
+Due to the COVID-19 Pandemic, the Canada SROP will be operated mostly remotely in Summer 2022.
 This means that SROP Students will be residing in their current living situation (e.g., at their homes).
-SROP Students will need to have Internet access for the duration of the programme, and we are providing a $200 “remote work supplement” to help offset some of the costs of having Internet.
+SROP Students will need to have Internet access for the duration of the program.

-The tentative weekly schedule for next summer’s programme is shown here.
+An example weekly schedule for next summer’s program is shown here.
 There are 4 main components of the Canada SROP:

 - Independent Research Project